 Neil is a writer based in Brooklyn.

-He also works in film, television, and audio, and his investigative podcast, Unfinished: Deep South, was nominated for a Peabody Award.
+Beyond magazines and the web, he works in film, television, and audio.
+His investigative podcast, “Unfinished: Deep South,” was one of The Atlantic’s best pods of the year in 2020.
 He also teaches journalism and non-fiction writing, and has worked at Boston University, The University of the South, Denison University, and Furman University.

 ———-